Adventium-underscore/TEC-Effect-SS-Autosplitter/README.md

 _________

 ### Known Issues:
-- Timer counts past the end of All Clear - I'm not sure there's anything I can do about this immediately, as the bit flags I'm reading are just not set until quit.
+- Timer counts past the end of All Clear - There's nothing I can do about this at the moment, as the bit flags I'm reading are just not set until the level is unloaded.
 - Timer counts past the end of Classic - I saw this one coming, and it will be possible to make a classic-specific timer halt.
 I should have all the info I need for that.

 ### Potential Upcoming Stuff:
 - Electra found a byte that indicates what mode is loaded.
 This can be useful for a few things: Classic specific load detection, detecting retries, and potentially whether the game is loaded depending on its behavior.
 This would require some refactoring so I'm not doing this right away.
+- EXTREMELY UNLIKELY but I have entertained the thought of directly reading the game's timer for the modes where it's relevant, effectively turning most of the modes into IGT and leaving a few as RTA Without Loads (which is approximating IGT).
+This would be substantially more complex and basically require rewriting the whole autosplitter.
+For a few examples of the problems to solve for this to work - the timer is in a different location depending on the mode, saving the total time from previous modes and adding it to the timer being read.
 _________

 ### Troubleshooting: